MENA’s Social App Adds Online Games using Edgegap's Game Server Orchestration

 • Worry-Free Scaling: Edgegap scales up to 40 deployments per second for 60 minutes and provides just-in-time, on-demand game server deployment.
 This means WOLF can add games or run campaigns anytime without worrying about having enough server capacity to accommodate a sudden influx of new players.

 • Regionless Hosting: Edgegap caches game servers in all 615+ locations across the globe and then makes them available to the game's player base on-demand.
-This allowed WOLF to publish game and ensured they were available to their app worldwide, instantly.
+This allowed WOLF to publish games and ensured they were available to their app worldwide, instantly.

 • Usage-Based Pricing at a Single, Universal Price Point: It’s not always easy to predict the size of a game’s player base ahead of release, or even the normal fluctuations of daily play.
 Reserve too little computing power and companies risk downtime; reserve too much and companies can end up paying for unused resources.
 With Edgegap’s on-demand game server deployment, WOLF only pays for real usage 100% for compute.